lambdahands/opticlj/README.md

 ## Todo

-- [ ] Complete API documentation
-- [ ] Reimplement core API with stateless methods, allow for wider snapshots
 - [x] Warn if optics is undefined in the program yet exists in a file
 - [x] Add a `clean!` method to remove unused optics
 - [x] Use `defoptic` on `defoptic` _(Inception noise)_
-- [ ] lein/boot command integration
+- [ ] Complete API documentation
-- [ ] Pretty output, feat. colors
+- [ ] Reimplement core API with stateless methods